-- ✓ the pupil says he/she has been abused or asks a question which gives rise to that inference; - ✓ there is no reasonable or consistent explanation for a pupil's injury; the injury is unusual in kind or location; there have been a number of injuries; there is a pattern to the injuries; - ✓ the pupil's behaviour stands out from the group as either being extreme model behaviour or extremely challenging behaviour; or there is a sudden change in the pupil's behaviour; - ✓ the pupil asks to drop subjects with a particular teacher and seems reluctant to discuss the reasons; - ✓ the pupil's development is delayed; - ✓ the pupil loses or gains weight: - ✓ the pupil appears neglected, e.g. dirty, hungry, inadequately clothed; and - ✓ the pupil is reluctant to go home, or has been openly rejected by his or her parents or carers. - ✓ the pupil has been absent from School for a period of time with little or no notice; or there is a pattern of repeated absence.
+- ✓ the pupil says he/she has been abused or asks a question which gives rise to that inference; - ✓ there is no reasonable or consistent explanation for a pupil's injury; the injury is unusual in kind or location; there have been a number of injuries; there is a pattern to the injuries; - ✓ the pupil's behaviour stands out from the group as either being extreme model behaviour or extremely challenging behaviour; or there is a sudden change in the pupil's behaviour; - ✓ the pupil asks to drop subjects with a particular teacher and seems reluctant to discuss the reasons; - \checkmark the pupil's development is delayed; - ✓ the pupil loses or gains weight; - $\checkmark\,$ the pupil appears neglected, e.g. dirty, hungry, inadequately clothed; and - ✓ the pupil is reluctant to go home, or has been openly rejected by his or her parents or carers.

+- ✓ the pupil has a pattern of unexplainable and/or persistent absence from education.
 See the DfE publication 'Children Missing in Education 2016'.
-See also the Registration and Absence Policy and the Missing Child Policy and Appendix 6. - ✓ the pupil shows signs of self-harm or a significant change in well-being or has signs of assault or unexplained injuries. - ✓ the pupil has unexplained gifts or new possessions which may indicate involvement with criminal networks or gangs.

-✓ The pupil is suffering from mental health issues which have been diagnosed by an appropriately trained professional or whose behaviour suggests they are at risk from experiencing problems
+See also the Registration and Absence Policy and the Missing Child Policy and Appendix 6. - ✓ the pupil shows signs of self-harm or a significant change in well-being or has signs of assault or unexplained injuries. - ✓ the pupil has unexplained gifts or new possessions which may indicate involvement with criminal networks or gangs. - ✓ The pupil is suffering from mental health issues which have been diagnosed by an appropriately trained professional or whose behaviour suggests they are at risk from experiencing problems